aayla-secura/tes-0MQ/README.md

    * N:    Any non-zero number of photons
    * X:    Any (including a missing measurement)

 X can be omitted, i.e. consequtive separators assume X, as do missing tokens at the end (fewer tokens than the number of channels was given).
+A missing separator or a total number of separators >= no. of channels is an invalid pattern and will be discarded.

+If a pattern is invalid or the maximum number of subscription patterns has been reached, the task sends out a two-frame message of the form `<pattern>|<NULL>`, where `<pattern>` is echoing back the subscription and `<NULL>` is an empty frame.

+The task counts number of coincidences over a globally configurable number of ticks.
+For each subscription it publishes multi-frame messages with a picture "s2888888" as follows:

+1. **Pattern**

+   Echoing back the subscription pattern.
+Only clients that subscribed to this will receive the whole message.

 2. **Coincidence window**